Lizzie Fletcher: 2018

 Fletcher defeated Laura Moser in the Democratic Party primary election after a primary and runoff election that sharply divided Democrats between Fletcher (backed by the Democratic Congressional Campaign Committee) and Moser (backed by Our Revolution).

 In the November 6 general election, Fletcher campaigned as a moderate against nine-term Republican incumbent John Culberson, defeating him by five percentage points (52.5% to 47.5%).
 Culberson carried his longstanding base of west Houston, parts of which he had represented for three decades at the state and federal levels, and the Memorial area, but could not overcome Fletcher's strong performance in the district's share of southwest Houston and the Bear Creek area.
 The 7th had historically been one of the most, if not the most, conservative districts in Houston and in Texas; underscoring this, Fletcher was only the third Democrat to win as much as 40 percent of the vote since the district was created in 1967.

 Upon her swearing-in on January 3, 2019, Fletcher became the first Democrat and woman to represent the district.

 2020

 Fletcher was reelected with 50.8% of the vote to Republican nominee Wesley Hunt's 47.5%.
 Despite winning by a smaller margin than 2018, she held down-ballot drop-off voting to less than 4% from top-ballot candidate Joe Biden, who carried the district with 54% of the vote.

 2022

 Fletcher was reelected with 63.7% of the vote to Republican nominee Johnny Teague's 36.21%.
 She benefited from the 2020 congressional redistricting that shifted her district from a margin of 8.5 percentage points for Democrats to a 30-point margin.
 Most of the more Republican parts of the old 7th were shifted to the new 38th district, which was won by Hunt.

+2024

+Fletcher was re-elected with 61.3% of the vote.